Kuma569/TatsRepo/Grafana/AzureStackHub And IOTStack Integration/ReadMe.md

 On Grafana Web console
 1. On the left navigation men hover over the **'+'** icon and select **Create > Dashboard**.
 2. Click **Add Query**
 3. An empty graph is added to the dashboard, this opens the editor interface for the panel.
-At the bottom is the Query editor, the "default" query is the **<your datasource>**.
+At the bottom is the Query editor, the "default" query is the **your datasource** that had been created in hte previous steps.
 4. Set up graphs using metrics collected by NodeRed.

 Examples: